TSS Peer Public Key Monitor

 2. Create the Script

-Create a file named blamed_node.sh
+Create a file named blamed_node.sh with the following content:

 #!/bin/bash